 Less than one per cent of people identified themselves as homosexual, but three per cent had a same-sex encounter.

-Wells said the more “adverse events” experienced in childhood – including sexual assault, rape and domestic violence – the more likely the person identified with one of the non-exclusively heterosexual groups.
+Wells said the more “adverse events” experienced in childhood – including sexual assault, rape and domestic violence in the post – the more likely the person identified with one of the non-exclusively heterosexual groups.

 She said most people from disturbed backgrounds were heterosexual.